do you find the time?

 1. Give up TV and

-Facebook.
-Just give them
+social media.
+Just give

-vast and sparkling, shall spread before ye.
+of time, vast and sparkling, shall spread before ye.

 Facebook!
 The Six Reasons Why I Deactivated My Account